Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/TraceUtilityNetwork/README.md

 4. Add a `GraphicsOverlay` with symbology that distinguishes starting points from barriers.
 5. Identify features on the map and add a `Graphic` that represents its purpose (starting point or barrier) at the location of each identified feature.
 6. Create a `UtilityElement` for the identified feature.
-7. Determine the type of this element using its `NetworkSource.SourceType` property.
+7. Determine the type of this element using its `NetworkSource.sourceType` property.
 8. If the element is a junction with more than one terminal, display a terminal picker.
 Then set the junction's `terminal` property with the selected terminal.
 9. If an edge, set its `fractionAlongEdge` property using `GeometryEngine.fractionAlong`.
 10. Add this utility element to a collection of starting locations or barriers.